 Decommissioned train and west track in 1978.
 Source: Reb Mordechai Reviews

-I have never seen any shots on the internet showing the 1960s built entrance to the shore station with its sign proclaiming ‘Electric Trains to Pier Head.
+There seems barely any shots on the internet showing the 1960s built entrance to the shore station with its sign proclaiming ‘Electric Trains to Pier Head.
 1¼ Miles.’
 Obviously this one isn’t a good rendition but there we are!

 Heading along the pier as viewed from the driver’s cab.